Airman Battle Uniform: 2022: Use by Ukraine

 A limited number of Ukrainian Armed Forces personnel have been photographed wearing the ABU during the 2022 Russian invasion of Ukraine.

 2025: Civil Air Patrol switches to OCP Uniform

-On November 4th, 2025, the national commander of the Civil Air Patrol issued a interim change letter to the CAP uniform regulations to allow for wear of the OCP uniform.
-The ABU remains authorized for wear until October 31st, 2028.
+On November 4, 2025, the national commander of the Civil Air Patrol issued an interim change letter to the CAP uniform regulations to allow for wear of the OCP uniform.
+The ABU remains authorized for wear until October 31, 2028.